ivmai/bdwgc/doc/porting.md

 this can be done portably, but on some platforms it may require assembly code, or just tweaking of conditional compilation tests.

-For GC v7, if your platform supports `getcontext`, then defining the macro `UNIX_LIKE` for your OS in `gcconfig.h` (if it is not defined there yet) is likely to solve the problem. otherwise, if you are using gcc, `_builtin_unwind_init` will be used, and should work fine.
+If your platform supports `getcontext` then defining the macro `UNIX_LIKE` for your OS in `gcconfig.h` (if it is not defined there yet) is likely to solve the problem. otherwise, if you are using gcc, `_builtin_unwind_init` will be used, and should work fine.
 If that is not